Frank R. Burns: Playing career

 Raised in Roselle Park, New Jersey, Burns played baseball, basketball and football at Roselle Park High School, serving as captain of the football and basketball teams, and winning state championships in both of those sports.

 Burns played football as a quarterback at Rutgers University for four years, from 1945 to 1948.
 There he ran the T formation under head coach Harvey Harman, completing 117 of 270 passes for 2,389 yards and 35 touchdowns with a 27–7 career record.
-He was also a member of Delta Upsilon fraternity.
+He was drafted by the Redskins in the 2nd Round of the 1949 NFL draft (19th overall) but never played.

 Coaching career

 Burns coached football at Johns Hopkins University from 1951 to 1952 and at Rutgers University from 1973 to 1983.
-Burns has the most wins of any head coach in Rutgers Scarlet Knights football history with a record of 78–43–1 including an undefeated 11–0 campaign in 1976.
+Burns has the second-most wins of any head coach in Rutgers Scarlet Knights football history with a record of 78–43–1 including an undefeated 11–0 campaign in 1976.
 He led Rutgers to a 13–7 upset victory over Tennessee in 1979.

 During Burns's tenure as head coach, Rutgers began playing outside of its traditional schedule of Eastern teams such as Ivy League opponents, Colgate, and Lehigh.
 Burns was dismissed from Rutgers in 1983 after three consecutive losing seasons.